electricimp/Wiznet_5500/DHCP/README.md

 ### onLease(*callback*) ###

 This method sets the function to be called when an IP address is leased.
-It can be used before or after *dhcp.init()* is called.
 The callback function, which is not optional, has an *error* parameter which informs the user of timeouts and errors, or will be `null`.

 #### Error Messages ####